albertopoljak/Licensy/README.md

 Generate license keys that, when redeemed by a member, will add a certain role to member that will last for certain time.

-Both role and expiration time are tied to license.
+Each license is tied to a certain role and certain duration.

+When member redeems the license he will get that role for that certain duration.

 You can make all of your roles subscribable and each license can have different expiration date.

-Licenses are unique and random.
+Members can have unlimited subscriptions active at the same time! (only limited by the Discord role limit per member which is 250).

-Made with security in mind and to work independently with multiple guilds.
+Works independently with multiple guilds.

 ## Quickstart bot usage